 The United Nations (UN) conference on Housing and Sustainable Development (Habitat III) took place in Quito, Ecuador in October 2016.

 Its aim was to set a new global development agenda for sustainable urban development over the next 20 years.
 This will include adopting the new Sustainable Development Goals and the New Urban Agenda.
 Both of these outcomes will help guide the urban development efforts of nations, cities, regions and international development funders, UN programmes and civil society.

 - RTPI co-founds humanitarian crises advisory group

-Read: RTPI Chief Executive's '13 things I learned at Habitat III'
+- Trudi Elliott (RTPI Chief Executive's) '13 things I learned at Habitat III'

-Read: The Planner's UN Habiat III round up
+- The Planner magazine's UN Habitat III round up

 - Frances Thompson (MSc student.
 University of Sheffield): A young planner's verdict from Habitat III